 Conferences & Lectures

 The IAS sponsors and supports a number of conference sessions and lectures each year.
-In addition to IAS-Sponsored Conference Sessions and an annual lecture co-sponsored by the Kress Foundations, the IAS posts calls for papers and opportunities to attend other conferences related to Italian Art.
+In addition to IAS-Sponsored Conference Sessions and an annual lecture co-sponsored by the Samuel H. Kress Foundation, the IAS posts calls for papers and opportunities to attend other conferences related to Italian Art.
 If you have a conference or lecture that should be posted here, please contact the webmaster.

 IAS/Kress Lectures in Italy